biogeojake/specanalysis/README.md

 Your data should be summarized in the following manner:

--   `standards.csv` - A csv file that contains a column with concentrations (mg Fe/L) and the corresponding filenames to their spectrophotometric measurements
+-   `standards.csv` - A csv file that contains a column with `concentration` (mg Fe/L) and the corresponding `filename` to their spectrophotometric measurements

--   `iron_raw_data.csv` - A csv with your samples and their filenames.
+-   `iron_raw_data.csv` - A csv with your samples and their `filename`.
 Any number of metadata can be added.
 As long as the file is tidy (i.e. each row is an observation), it should be fine.

 -   `raw_fz_files` - A folder with textfiles that are the ones being referenced in `standards.csv` and `iron_raw_data.csv`